larscom/timed-based-otp/README.md

 > Create, search and backup/restore (encrypted) TOTP accounts via an easy to use web interface.
 No data is sent over the network once the page is loaded, everything stays in the browser.

 ### ✨ [timed-based-otp.web.app](https://timed-based-otp.web.app)

+# Notice :fire:

+This app is under development, not all features might be implemented yet :wink: